Phinehas: Heresy of Peor

 Moses gave orders to kill all the idolaters, yet Zimri, the son of the Israelite prince Salu from the Tribe of Simeon, openly defied Moses and publicly showed his opinion to those standing at the Tabernacle entrance with Moses by going in to Cozbi, the daughter of the Midianite prince Sur.
 In a moment of great strength born of holy zeal, Phinehas went after them and ran them through with a spear.
 He thus "stayed the plague" that had broken out among the people, and by which twenty-four thousand of them had already perished.

-God noticed that Phinehas showed loyalty and bravery for God.
-God decided not to destroy all of the children of Israel in anger because Phinehas had made atonement for their sins.
-God declared that Phinehas, and his sons' sons for all eternity, would receive divine recognition for this; a covenant of peace and the covenant of an everlasting hereditary priesthood.
+Yahweh noticed that Phinehas showed loyalty and bravery for him.
+Yahweh decided not to destroy all of the children of Israel in anger because Phinehas had made atonement for their sins.
+Yahweh declared that Phinehas, and his sons' sons for all eternity, would receive divine recognition for this; a covenant of peace and the covenant of an everlasting hereditary priesthood.

 The Christian book of Revelation mirrors this sentiment.
 Revelation describes Jesus as speaking to one of seven Christian churches: "Nevertheless, I have a few things against you: You have people there who hold to the teaching of Balaam, who taught Balak to entice the Israelites to sin by eating food sacrificed to idols and by committing sexual immorality."

 Giving a more elaborated version of events, the 1st-century Romano-Jewish historian Flavius Josephus asserts that Balaam sent for Balak and the princes of Midian and told them that, if they wished to bring evil upon Israel, they would have to make the Israelites sin.
 Balaam advised that they send the most beautiful women to seduce the Israelites to idolatry.
 This strategy succeeded, and soon many of the Israelites had been seduced.